Independent sets of non-geometric lattices and the maximal adjoint: Preliminaries

 \section{Preliminaries}

 We start with some basic lattice properties; for a more extensive background on matroids and geometric lattices, see \cite{[1]}.
 A partially ordered set $\mathcal{L}$ in which every pair of elements has a unique supremum (also called join and denoted $\vee$) and a unique infimum (also called meet and denoted $\wedge$) is called a lattice.
-We say that a lattice is bounded if it has a greatest element (denoted $\hat{1}$) and a least element (denoted $\hat{0}$).
+Two important elements, which always exist in a finite lattice, are the greatest element (denoted $\hat{1}$) and the least element (denoted $\hat{0}$).
+Given two elements $A\leq B$ in a lattice $\mathcal{L}$, we define the segment $[A,B]_\mathcal{L}=\left\{C\mid A\leq C\leq B\right\}$.
+Notably, a segment of a lattice forms a lattice itself.